jakar/dumageview/README.md

 # Dumageview: The Dumb Image Viewer
 Dumageview is a simple Qt-based image viewer.
-There are many like it, but this one has "dum" in the name.
 It was created partially as a test case for my [HEIF image plugin], partially to experiment with C++17, and partially for an assortment of other less concrete reasons.
 Roughly a 20/30/50 split.
-It is, however, generally functional and reasonably fast.
+It is, however, functional and reasonably fast.

 [HEIF image plugin]: https://github.com/jakar/qt-heif-image-plugin